kmonad/kmonad/README.md

 yourself using the instructions mentioned below.
-Alternatively, the lovely people over at https://github.com/nh2/static-haskell-nix have helped me figure how to compile a static binary that should work basically on any standard 64-bit linux system.
+Alternatively, the lovely people over at https://github.com/nh2/static-haskell-nix have helped me figure how to compile a static binary that should work basically on any standard 64-bit Linux system.
 You can find the most recent release [on the releases page](https://github.com/david-janssen/kmonad/releases).

 ### Compiling